 WHAT WE DO

-For many people, the first time they hike a scenic trail, float a pristine river, fish for an elusive trout, or bike a challenging single track is with the help of an outfitter, guide, volunteer-based club, university outdoor program, or non-profit outdoor organization.
+For many individuals, their first experience hiking along a scenic trail, navigating a river, angling for an elusive trout, or conquering a challenging biking path is often made possible by an outfitter, guide, volunteer club, university outdoor program, or non-profit outdoor organization.

 POLICY STATEMENTS